rancher/docs/content/rancher/v2.x/en/concepts/alerts-and-notifiers/_index.md

 draft: true
 ---

 Alerts and notifications are built on top of the Prometheus Alertmanager.
 Leveraging these tools, Rancher is able to provide the first step in notifications for events operators and application owners need to know about.
-As the roadmap unfolds, Rancher 2.0 will also

 ## Notifiers

-In Rancher 2.0, a user can configure `Notifiers` for each cluster that can receive alerts for various events.
-By configuring these at the cluster level project owners do not need to know SMTP settings or have access to cloud accounts.
+In Rancher 2.x, a user can configure `Notifiers` for each cluster that can receive alerts for various events.
+By configuring the notifiers at the cluster level, project owners do not need to know SMTP settings or have access to cloud accounts.
 At a project level, users can configure alerts and add recipients scoped to the relevant alerts.

-Notifiers available in 2.0:
+Available Notifiers:

 * Email
 * Slack